Symptoms of high glucose

 • Overweight

-To treat high blood glucose, you must first consult a doctor to find the best treatment.
-Unfortunately, if you have already developed diabetes, it is not possible to reverse the process and you can only control the situation through changes in diet, exercise, insulin or medication.
-However, if you don't have diabetes yet, you can improve the situation by exercising, following a proper diet, avoiding the consumption of sugar and alcohol, quitting smoking and increasing your fiber intake.
+To treat high blood sugar, you must first consult a doctor to recommend the best treatment.
+Unfortunately, if diabetes has developed, it is not possible to reverse the process and you can only control the situation through changes in diet, exercise, insulin or medications.
+However, if you don't have diabetes, you can improve your situation by exercising, following an adequate diet, avoiding the consumption of sugar and alcohol, stopping smoking and increasing your fiber intake.

 • Skimmed milk